Kusumithavv/AXIPROTOCOL-THROUGH-FIFO/Project_report.md

 # PROJECT: Simulation and synthesis of AMBA AXI4 Protocol.
 ==========================================================
 Design Modules:
-1> AXI FIFO (axi_fifo.v)
+- AXI FIFO (axi_fifo.v)
-    This is the Top module instantiating read and write transaction channel from master to the slave.
+    -This is the Top module instantiating read and write transaction channel from master to the slave.
-2> AXI FIFO WRITE (axi_fifo_wr.v)
+- AXI FIFO WRITE (axi_fifo_wr.v)
     -Transaction channel initiating write operation from master to the slave.
-      # SIGNAL DESCRIPTIONS:
+      -# SIGNAL DESCRIPTIONS:
-            WRITE ADDRESS CHANNEL:
+            -WRITE ADDRESS CHANNEL:
                   -AWID (MASTER TO SLAVE)
                     The identification tag for the write address group of signals.
                   -AWADDR (MASTER TO SLAVE)